 2. You Are Moving Too Fast

 Urgency is one of the most expensive hiring mistakes leaders make.
-When a seat is open, there is real pressure to fill it.
+When a seat is open, real pressure builds to fill it.
 That pressure causes leaders to compress timelines, skip steps, and rationalize red flags because the candidate is available now and seems good enough.
 Good enough is not a hiring standard.
 It is a guarantee of a mediocre team.

-The cost of a bad hire — in productivity loss, management time, team disruption, and recruiting fees — almost always exceeds the cost of leaving a role open two more weeks to find the right person.
+The cost of a bad hire in productivity loss, management time, team disruption, and recruiting fees almost always exceeds the cost of leaving a role open two more weeks to find the right person.
 Slow down the final decision even when everything else is pushing you to move fast.

 3. Your Interview Process Is Measuring the Wrong Things